-rt-ai Edge is a new concept in edge processing that makes it easy for anyone to build AI and ML enhanced stream processing stream processing networks in order to close the local loop and offload communications networks and the cloud.
-Semantic extraction of meaningful data from raw data feeds at the edge ensures that the core only has to deal with actionable information, not noise. rt-ai Edge leverages hardware acceleration within embedded devices to filter raw data into highly salient messages for higher lever processing.
+rt-ai Edge is a new research concept in edge processing that makes it easy to build AI and ML enhanced stream processing stream processing networks. rt-ai Edge leverages hardware acceleration within embedded devices to filter raw data into highly salient messages for higher level processing.
+The goal is to simplify testing and evaluation of models as it allows reuse of supporting infrastructure, minimizing custom code.

 Stream Processing Networks